 Should I waterproof my fleece jacket?

-There’s no need!
-Simply grab a wind or waterproof shell to throw over your fleece and you’ll be all set when the weather turns.
+Nope!
+Simply grab a wind or waterproof shell to throw over your fleece, and you’ll be set for a drizzly day.

 We asked REI Co-op staff, members and customers to share their favorite fleece jackets.
 They reported back with their top choices for everything from hiking to backpacking to running errands around town.
 These are the best fleece jackets currently available at REI.

 Article by Sarah Grothjan.
 Sarah is a news and features writer for Uncommon Path.
 Her writing has appeared in Outside magazine.
 REI member since 2019.